TomHilder/uncertain_linear_interpolation/README.md

 incorporates propagation of uncertainties through the interpolation
 - Much slower than `scipy.interpolate.LinearNDInterpolator` since
 `scipy` uses just-in-time compilation, while this code does not
-- IMPORTANT: Uncertainty propagation assumes that the value at each point are completely independent, which is likely *not true*
+- IMPORTANT: The uncertainty propagation assumes that the value at each point are completely independent.
+Think carefully about this before you use it.